Surrogacy And Assisted Reproductive Technology

 Regardless of the circumstances surrounding your surrogacy agreement, our team at Dempsey Law will provide you with the support and resources you need to proceed with confidence.
 From the outset, we will sit down with you, listen as you outline your goals and clearly explain your options.
 As we work together through the surrogacy or another ART process, we will ensure the validity of your agreements.

 Although people may think of surrogacy as a do-it-yourself undertaking, the fact is that numerous obstacles can complicate and prolong the process — costing you time, money and considerable heartache.

 Protect Yourself – Protect Your Child

-Benefit from our years of experience and personal approach by calling 704-251-2500 and learning how our team of lawyers and professionals can help.
+Benefit from our years of experience and personal approach by calling call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248 and learning how our team of lawyers and professionals can help.
 You can also reach us via email by completing our online contact form.
-Our office is in Charlotte, North Carolina, and we regularly work with couples throughout the state.